DimitarChristoff/primish/README.md

 - object keys of constructor object are NOT dereferenced / cloned
 - only `options` key is merged with supers, not other objects
 - extras from prime like utils, shell, type, etc have all been removed, recommended util library is `lodash`
+- primish classes can have IDs for reflection like in AMD.

 ### emitter changes

 - `.emit` is actually `.trigger`, so it's not an `emitter` as such :)